 I highly recommend keeping a journal of your favorite go-to meals so you always have an inspiration source when you need it.
 Don’t let being tired or bored lead to poor eating.
 I took pictures of my favorite food and save them for when I needed ideas.
 It worked well for me and I also got to share those meals with my tribe even when they weren’t at the table.
 Pictures always seem to work better than words to motivate me!

 This is especially true for Intermittent Fasting.
 In the mornings, I always made sure I had a plan for had to spend my time.
 The weekends were especially tough.
 Again, boredom leads to poor choices.
 Get outside, get a hobby, stay busy.
 If mindless eating in front of the TV is a weak point for you, take up knitting or play a video game- something to keep your hands busy.
 Better yet, take your dog for a walk or go for a run.
 Make the most out of your fast by enjoying the time you don’t waste eating while getting your body to a place you love.
-(If you’re looking for inspiration for ways to stay more active, check out Active.com.
-Start your $0.99 trial with ACTIVE Advantage today!)

 I knew that I was always going to be tempted to get a bowl of ice cream or something sweet after dinner.
 So I always had a cup of hot tea with heavy cream at night.
 Being hot, it takes a while to drink, and the heavy cream makes it decadent enough that I don’t feel like I’m missing out on dessert.
 It works for me, find what works for you.
 If you’re not a fan of tea, I also LOVE collagen hot chocolate.
-Check out this awesome company that has a great collagen mixes!
-Amazing Grass – Save 20% Off Your First Order of 2020 at Amazing Grass!
-Offer ends 3/31.

 Have a Tribe

 And find your tribe.
-Find people who’ll share recipes, celebrate your success, and most important, hold you to account.
+Find people who’ll share recipes, celebrate your success, and most importantly, hold you to account.
 It makes this process SO much more fun and easier to keep.
 Part of my tribe was 2 states away.
 But we sent pictures of our food and shared our progress frequently.
 And it helped.
 There’s already a tribe of people out there who already know my weight loss story because they were part of it.
 You probably didn’t gain the weight alone.
 Don’t punish yourself by making your journey isolating.

-Conclusion to my weight loss story
+The conclusion to my weight loss story

 I could go on and on about the past year.
 I feel like a new person and much more myself.
 Now I look back at pictures and wish I’d started years ago.
 I still have weight left to lose but now it feels much less intimidating and much more rewarding.
 I know I’ve earned it and owned it.

 My weight loss story isn’t over yet.
-Eventually I’ll shift into a maintenance phase.
+Eventually, I’ll shift into a maintenance phase.
 When I reach my goal weight, I’ll likely add breakfast back into my regular schedule, at least a few days a week.
 And I’ll add back some additional healthy carbs into one meal a day.
 Things like a small serving of sweet potatoes or beets in my salad.

-And I’ll keep celebrating birthday’s with real cake and thanksgiving with real dressing.
+And I’ll keep celebrating birthdays with real cake and thanksgiving with real dressing.
 I don’t have to live my life saying no to wonderful things.
 I just want to keep special days special and my everyday strong.

 Thank you for letting me share my weight loss story.
-I’ll be sharing more about how I eat, when I eat, and recipes on Eat.Move.Hack over the next few months.
+I’ll be sharing more about how I eat when I eat, and recipes on Eat.Move.Hack over the next few months.
 I hope you find this and future posts helpful.
 There were so many things I read that helped me along the way.
 I’m excited to give back!